ventillo/esp8266_cc1101_davis_vantage_vue_wifi_decoder/readme.md

 |-      | -                   | Pin6   | GDO2               |
 |LED    | -                   | Pin7   | GDO0               |
 |D8     | GPIO15              | Pin8   | CSN                |

-IO pin, currently configured as interrupt, when new packet is received (i.e. goes HIGH) |
+IO pin, currently configured as interrupt, when new packet is received (i.e. goes HIGH).
+The functionality is currently just to light up a led, interrupt based receive is not implemented.

+2, get Micropython